aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/joining-and-appending-in-php/_index.md

 ﻿---
-title: Joining And Appending in PHP – Aspose.Words for Java
+title: Joining And Appending in PHP
+second_title: Aspose.Words for Java
 articleTitle: Joining And Appending in PHP
 linktitle: Joining And Appending in PHP
 description: "Joining And Appending Documents using PHP."